How Executive Search Interviews Reveal Micromanagement Risks

 But in an executive search interview, appearances can be deceiving.
 Of course, references always help to see through candidates, but the right questions do so at an early stage.

-To identify potential micromanagers during executive search interviews, consider asking the following questions:
+To identify potential micromanagers during executive search interviews, consider asking:

 1.”What was your process for assigning work and ensuring everyone was set up for success?”